Guide to Beautiful Vinalhaven, Maine | Eat, Stay & Play

 A beloved local institution run by seventh-generation islander Greta McCarthy, this food truck near the ferry serves burgers, creative sandwiches, and a lobster roll that has been hailed as one of the best lobster rolls in Maine.

-This Scandinavian-themed speakeasy helmed by a 7th generation islander didn’t debut until 2019, but has quickly become an essential stop for cocktails and live music.
+While they are currently on hiatus for the season, this Scandinavian-themed speakeasy helmed by a 7th generation islander has quickly become a unique stop for cocktails and live music.

 A breakfast hub for fishermen, the Surfside is renowned for its homemade fish cakes but also scores with specialty omelets, fruit and yogurt parfaits, and fresh-baked pastries, including jumbo cinnamon rolls.